microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Convert-EntraFederatedUser.md

 ```

 ## Description
-the Convert-EntraFederatedUser cmdlet is used to update a user in a domain that was recently converted from single sign-on (also known as identity federation) to standard authentication type.
+The Convert-EntraFederatedUser cmdlet is used to update a user in a domain that was recently converted from single sign-on (also known as identity federation) to standard authentication type.
 A new password must be provided for the user.

 ## Examples